 All investor lists > Deeptech

-Deeptech Investors & VC Firms
+List of Deep Tech Investors & VC Firms for Startups (2026)

-Browse OpenVC's database of investors funding startups in deeptech, AI, and advanced engineering.
+Browse OpenVC's database of investors funding startups in deep tech, AI, and advanced engineering.

 List author: Lucas Roquilly